 with $E:=e^\prime E_0$, where $\rho _{E}:=\sum_{l}P_{l}\rho _{E|l}$ is non-Gaussian, and the conditional state $\rho _{E|l}$ is calculated by using the replacement of Eq.~(\ref{setting}) in the Gaussian state $\rho _{E|q_{B}p_{B}k}$~\cite{Note} and averaging over the probability $ P_{k\beta \theta |l}$, i.e., we have

 where

 Thus, the asymptotic secret key rate in RR is given by~\cite{Devetak}

 where $\xi \in [0,1]$ is the reconciliation efficiency.
-In Fig.~\ref{fig:plot_correct}, we have plotted this rate (solid black line) for the case of two states ($N=2$) with $\xi=1$, assuming excess noise $\varepsilon:=\tau^{-1}(1-\tau)(\omega-1)=0.01$ and setting $\alpha=2$.
-In Fig.~\ref{fig:plot_correctN=3}, we have shown the corresponding rate for $N=3$, assuming the same parameters.
+In Fig.~\ref{fig:plot_correct}, we plotted this rate (solid black line) for the case of two states ($N=2$) with $\xi=1$, assuming excess noise $\varepsilon:=\tau^{-1}(1-\tau)(\omega-1)=0.01$ and setting $\alpha=2$.
+In Fig.~\ref{fig:plot_correctN=3}, we showed the corresponding rate for $N=3$, assuming the same parameters.